Tassosb/gazebo/README.md

 - `::where(string or hash)`
 - `::distinct`

-Rather than returning a relation object, the following methods return an array of the found records as objects.
+Rather than returning a relation object, the following methods return the found records as object(s).

+- `::first`
+- `::last`
 - `::find(id)`
 - `::find_by(string or hash)`